-How Does a Timeshare Work?
+How Is a Timeshare Treated in Bankruptcy?

+When you purchase a timeshare, you share ownership of a piece of property with several other people.
+If you can’t afford to pay the purchase price outright, you can usually obtain a loan from the developer or another lender (a timeshare mortgage).
 In addition to your timeshare mortgage, you also have to pay monthly or annual maintenance fees to cover the costs of keeping up the property (similar to HOA dues).
 (Learn more about how timeshares work.)

 Filing for Bankruptcy When You Still Own the Timeshare

 Filing for bankruptcy before the lender forecloses can be more complicated than if the foreclosure has already taken place, but you have more options, as well.
 Your choices will depend on whether you want to keep or surrender the timeshare, the type of bankruptcy you file, the amount of equity in the timeshare, and the exemption laws of your state (the laws that tell you what property you can keep in bankruptcy).

 Keeping the Timeshare in Chapter 7 Bankruptcy